 The Dentsu Group carries significant amounts of goodwill and other intangible assets on its balance sheet, particularly as a result of the acquisition of Aegis.
-Under Japanese GAAP, the Group is required to examine such assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+The Group is to recognize impermanent losses when the carrying amount of an asset is not recoverable.
 The recognition of such impairment charges may adversely affect the Group's business, financial condition and results of operations.